The Edmond post office shooting location.

 The 47-year-old reportedly had a "spotty" track record as a mailman.

-According to his coworkers, he was constantly at odds with his bosses.
-In his mind, they were out to get him and force him out of his job.
+Sherrill's coworkers said that he was constantly at odds with his bosses, as he was convinced that they were out to get him and force him out of his job.

 On more than one occasion, he was chastised for delivering mail to the wrong addresses.
-However, he was quick to blame his mistakes on the sorting system.
+However, he always blamed his mistakes on the sorting system.

 Sherrill was an "eccentric" man who lived by himself.
 His coworkers described him as aloof, awkward, and hesitant to socialize.